walkerdg/1DSLdispersion/README.md

 # 1DSLdispersion
 Calculate the one-dimensional phonon dispersion of a superlattice

-The input gives the realtive size of the masses in a one-dimensional chain arranged in a superlattice.
+The input gives the relative size of the masses in a one-dimensional chain arranged in a superlattice.
 The lattice can have mulitple types of layers each delineated with square brackets.
 The unit is quare brackets is multiplies the specified number of time to create a single layer.
 All layers are grouped in round brackets and multiplied by any number of times.

 m = 10*(3*[1] + 4*[2, 3])